“Nobody knows what really happened in my life until I tell them.” – Stevie Nicks

-One of the most important figures of music in recent memory, Stevie Nicks isn’t just the enigmatic lead singer in Fleetwood Mac, she’s a double Rock and Roll Hall of Famer and a creative visionary.
-An expert writer and a supreme vocalist, Nicks’ command of music is a natural gift.
-However, the pleasure-seeking instincts of Nicks in the late 1970s are notoriously unparalleled, with her party binges on the same level as her incredible musical prowess.
-It’s a marvel that she was even able to perform as finely as she did.
+One of the most important figures of music in recent memory, Stevie Nicks isn’t just the enigmatic lead singer in Fleetwood Mac; she’s a double Rock and Roll Hall of Famer and a creative visionary.
+An expert writer and a supreme vocalist, Nicks’ command of music is a natural gift and one unlike anything contemporary music has seen before.
+However, the pleasure-seeking instincts of Nicks in the late 1970s is notoriously unparalleled, with her party binges on the same level as her incredible musical prowess.
+In truth, it’s somewhat of a miracle that she was even able to perform as finely as she did.

-What started out as recreational activity escalated rapidly into something much more serious.
-Nicks suffered through several incidents throughout her partying career, one of which almost left her blind— even that didn’t stop her from consuming her powder of choice a matter of moments later.
-The singer has since got hold of her substance issues and used her influence to help spread the dangers of cocaine abuse.
+What started out as recreational activity soon escalated rapidly into something much more severe.
+Nicks suffered through several incidents throughout her partying career – one of which almost left her blind – but even that didn’t stop her from consuming her prefered powder of choice a matter of moments later.
+The singer has since got ahold of her substance issues and, with it, used her influence to help spread the dangers of cocaine abuse.

-Nicks’ drug addiction had escalated from casual recreational abuse to a pure reliance on cocaine and, by the time that Fleetwood Mac’s seminal album Rumours swung around, the singer was infatuated with the drug with absolutely nothing standing in her way of getting her high.
-Joining Fleetwood Mac was something that Nicks was initially reluctant to do and, in actual fact, was quite happy making music with Lindsay Buckingham — but one phone call from Mick Fleetwood would be a life-changing moment.
+Nicks’ drug addiction had escalated from casual recreational use to a pure reliance on cocaine and, by the time that Fleetwood Mac’s seminal album Rumours swung around, the singer was in the grips of addiction.
+Joining Fleetwood Mac was something that Nicks was initially reluctant to do and, in actual fact, was quite happy making music with Lindsay Buckingham — but one phone call from Mick Fleetwood would prove to be a life-changing moment.

-Bob Welch had put the future of Fleetwood Mac into turmoil when he tendered his resignation on New Year’s Eve, a decision which left Mick Fleetwood in a quandary and he needed to replace Welch quick.
-Even though it was a celebratory evening, Fleetwood wasn’t in a mood for partying and instead spent the night thinking of who he could find to fill Welch’s boots in the band.
+Bob Welch had plunged the future of Fleetwood Mac into turmoil when he tendered his resignation on New Year’s Eve, a decision that left Mick Fleetwood in a quandary, and he needed to replace Welch swiftly.
+Despite it being a celebratory evening, Fleetwood wasn’t in a mood for partying and instead spent the night plotting potential names that he could use to fill Welch’s boots in the band.
 He knew Keith Olsen had produced the second Buckingham Nicks record and asked him to put the feelers out to see if Buckingham wanted to jump ship to join the Mac.
-However, Olsen said that wouldn’t happen unless Nicks came too and, in Fleetwood’s eyes, it was the more the merrier.
+However, Olsen said that wouldn’t happen unless Nicks came too and, in Fleetwood’s eyes, it was the more, the merrier.

 It was with the band, now growing rock stars, that Nicks’ penchant for powder first grew.
-Whether they were in the studio or when they went out on the road, drugs were everywhere.
-It soon became a pre-show ritual of sorts for the band to have a bump of coke immediately before going on stage — an introduction which quickly becomes much more and saw Nicks enter into the inescapable trap of addiction.
+Whether they were in the studio or when they went out on the road, drugs were omnipresent.
+It soon became a pre-show ritual of sorts for the group to join in a ceremonial bump of coke immediately before going on stage — an introduction which quickly becomes much more and saw Nicks enter into the inescapable trap of addiction.

-Nicks has often struggled with stage fright and there’s a fair theory which suggests that her only relief from that was a bump before going on.
+Nicks has often struggled with stage fright, and there’s a fair theory that suggests that her only relief from the issue was a bump before going on.
 More than anything else, however, it offered momentarily escape from touring.
-Nicks was struggling to cope with rigorous schedules and began to get incredibly lonely with nobody of her own to turn to.
+Nicks was struggling to cope with rigorous schedules and began suffering incredible loneliness with nobody of her own to turn to.
 The fascination with the drug continued and, during the recording of Rumours, she and Christine McVie purchased ladylike coke vials of which McVie described as “little beautiful coke bottles” that they wore around their necks which, she said, were encrusted with “gold, turquoise, and diamonds.”

 While the surroundings were spiralling out of control, Nicks was still painfully lonely despite dating Don Henley.
 While on the surface they may have appeared as the perfect rock couple, their busy schedules meant that they weren’t much of a couple at all and this led to her starting a cocaine-fuelled affair with Mick Fleetwood.
 She later opened up to Oprah about the ‘doomed’ affair, saying they were the “last two people at a party,” and that, “It was a doomed thing [that] caused pain for everybody.”